HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 ![](images/dashboard-manager-ui.png)

-Serveral functions can be achieved in this dashboard:
+Several functions can be achieved in this dashboard:

 1. By clicking on the __```UPDATE NETWORK INFORMATION```__ button, the user will enable the flow to send request for network information of the manager selected, that is currently connected on the Watson IoT Platform.
 The returned statistics of the network will be displayed.